What’s in Season – January Produce and Recipes

 Root vegetables

 In January, enjoy carrots, celery root, beetroot, parsnips, turnips, yams, sweet potatoes, and potatoes.
-They are rich in vitamins and minerals and are a good source of dietary fiber.
-Enjoy them raw or cooked in a variety of recipes.
+You can enjoy them raw or cooked in a variety of recipes.

-Carrots are versatile and popular for carrot soup or roasted carrots.
-Enjoy them as a dip, simple salad, or juice.
-Also, their crunchy texture and sweet, earthy flavor are perfect for making overnight oats and carrot cake.
+Carrots are versatile and popular for making carrot soup or roasted carrots.
+They can be enjoyed as a dip, simple salad, or delicious carrot juice.
+Also, their crunchy texture and sweet, earthy flavor are perfect for making overnight oats with carrots and classic carrot cake.
 And I love this refreshing carrot salad.

 A serving of carrot salad topped with walnuts